-Here's how to make the best air-fried chicken thighs:
+Here's how to make the best air-fried boneless skinless chicken thighs:

 Start off by marinating the chicken thighs in oyster sauce and seasonings.
-A minimum of 30mins to 1 hour should be enough.
-If you need to make it ahead, place it in a re-sealable bag or air-tight container and marinate overnight.
+A minimum of 15 mins to 30 minutes should be enough.
+If you need to make ahead, place it in a re-sealable bag or airtight container.
+Refrigerate and marinate overnight.

-Dredge both sides of the chicken with cornstarch.
+After marinating, dredge both sides of the chicken with cornstarch.
 Press with your hands to coat it all properly.
 You need a thin layer so remember to shake off the excess flour.
-Place in a tray and let it sit for 1 to 2 minutes.

 To prevent floury patches, brush with oil on both sides.
 Note: I don't recommend using conventional cooking spray/ chemical-based cooking spray as it may break down the coating.

-Finally, air fry at 200c/400f until brown and crispy.
+Finally, cook chicken thighs at 200c/400f until brown and crispy.
 Start with the skin side up which should take about 15 minutes or 20 minutes if you're using an oven-type air-fryer.
 Flip to the other side and cook for another 10 minutes until crispy.